emilyanndavis/bcw-capstone/capstone-todo.md

   - [] And don't forget a 'clear filter' button to return to full display

 - Log a sighting route:
-  - [] Add heading to search results (e.g., "showing medium birds" or "showing matches for squirrel")
+  - [x] Add heading to search results (e.g., "showing medium birds" or "showing matches for squirrel")

 - Map:
+  - [] Add custom marker for user location.
+Circle around marker.
-  - [] Add date/time (in human-readable format) to map marker info window
+  - [x] Add date/time (in human-readable format) to map marker info window
   - [] Show only most recent sightings (last 30 days?
 7 days?
 Options for both?
 Maybe just the last 50 or some other arbitrary number?)
   - [] Add option to filter by animal/animal type?
   - [] Only display markers that are nearby (use geofire?)